nextgraph-org/nextgraph-rs/README.md

 ### Build release binaries

 First you will need to have the production build of the frontend.
-If you do not want to setup a whole development environment for the frontend, you can use the precompiled release of the frontend available in `dist-file.tar.gz`
+If you do not want to setup a whole development environment for the frontend, you can use the precompiled release of the frontend available in `dist-file.tar.gz` that you can download from the release page.

 ```
 cd ng-app